frconor-ebook/meditations/_posts/2025-02-27-ash-wednesday.md

 frequently, to be always in the state of grace, and to see how, if possible, we can reach out to others in the sacrament of Confession.

-There was a student in Tokyo once, who had heard about doing the apostolate of confession.
+There was a student in Tokyo once who had heard about doing the apostolate of Confession.
 In Japan, this population is about 1 percent Christian or Catholic.
 This student was in the library of the university one time and was thinking, 'If there are 100 people in this library, possibly one of them is Catholic.'